 Most sales contracts are now standardized, with new e-signature technology soon available to expedite the contract process.
 In addition, non-disclosure agreements have been significantly simplified with the implementation of a new click-thru NDA tool.

 Customers now have a single person per region to be responsible for escalated, high impact support cases.
 System improvements ensure that you have visibility into the status and progress of your 24x7 cases.

-To make it easier to get started with evaluation of RHEL-OSP, we have performed a full review and reorganization of content in the Proof-of-Concept guide.
+To make it easier to get started with evaluation of Red Hat Enterprise Linux OpenStack Platform, we have performed a full review and reorganization of content in the Proof-of-Concept guide.

 We improved the way Release Notes are documented and produced, improving accuracy and relevancy.
 Release Notes will be published exclusively on the Customer Portal rather than contained inside the product.

-We have created a series of articles outlining advanced networking and storage configuration in RHEL-OSP.
+We have created a series of articles outlining advanced networking and storage configuration in Red Hat Enterprise Linux OpenStack Platform.
 This provides greater information about how to configure complex environments.
 We've also created a new Package Manifest that allows customers to get more information about changes in packages between releases.

 Introducing a new product page for Ceph (1.2 release) which provides customers with a single location to download, get started, access ISOs and install documentation, peruse marketing materials and obtain support for Ceph for Ubuntu and Ceph for CentOS.
 Existing Inktank customers using Linux competitor solutions will continue to be supported.